campfireman/tiny-ml/docs/final_presentation.md

    - Integration: Works with MQTT and Home Assistant ✅
    - Reactivity: Time from command to MQTT message in less than one second ✅
    - Robustness: All distances and usual noice scenarios (conversation, TV etc.) ✅

+---

+## Learnings

+- Tensorflow Optmization (QAT etc.) only supports Keras 2 and has very limited architecture support
+- Synthetic data did not add as much value as hoped

+---

+## Future Work

+- Get rid of dynamic memory allocations
+- Optimize Fourier Transformation even more
+- More data augmentation
+- More advanced architectures
+- NAS is promising as hyperparameters are quite random at the moment